 by Susan Flantzer

-Prince Edward, Duke of Kent and Strathearn, the father of Queen Victoria, was born at Buckingham House (later Buckingham Palace) in London, England on November 2, 1767.
+Prince Edward, Duke of Kent, the father of Queen Victoria, was born at Buckingham House (later Buckingham Palace) in London, England on November 2, 1767.
 He was the fourth son and the fifth of the 15 children of King George III and Charlotte of Mecklenburg-Strelitz.
 The infant prince was christened Edward Augustus after his paternal uncle Prince Edward, Duke of York and Albany who had died seven weeks before his birth.
 His godparents were:

 - Hereditary Prince of Brunswick-Wolfenbüttel (his paternal uncle by marriage, later Karl II, Duke of Brunswick-Wolfenbüttel)

 - Prince Karl of Mecklenburg-Strelitz (his maternal uncle, later Karl II, Grand Duke of Mecklenburg-Strelitz)

 - Landgravine of Hesse-Cassel (his paternal great-aunt Mary, daughter of King George II)